 Read stories about our tours.

 Want to know what our members think about us?

 your ALL your fun-loving girlfriends

 Continue to Jordan

 Extend for experience by spending the 2-nights in Jordan.

 The lost city of Petra, know as ttje"Rose City" and ” the Valley of Moses” was the capital of the Nabatean Kingdom and is the country’s most famous archaeological site, dating back to around 300 B.C.

 Petra is remarkably well preserved.
 It’s full of architectural gems like the famed Treasury (pictured) and Monastery, extravagant tombs, a colonnaded street, plus many temples and other structures.

-The estimate cost for will be around $575 for two nights accommodations, group hotel transfer, local guide, tour to Petra.
+The estimate cost for will be around $575 for two nights accommodations, group 3-star hotel transfer, local guide, tour to Petra.
 More information will be sent in JJanuary 2022.